-In the selected disk group, create a VxVM volume of a size that is recommended for Red Hat Enterprise Linux (RHEL) 6.1 and 6.2 installations.
-For example, the disk group is boot dg, the golden boot volume is gold-boot-disk-vol, the volume size is 16GB.
+In the selected disk group, create a VxVM volume.
+Use thesize that is recommended by your Linux documentation.
+For example, the disk group is boot_dg, the golden boot volume is gold-boot-disk-vol, the volume size is 16GB.

 '''

-host1# vxassist -q boot dg make gold-boot-disk-vol 16q
+host1# vxassist -g boot_dg make gold-boot-disk-vol 16g

 '''

-- Follow Red Hat's recommended steps to install and boot a VM guest. - When requested to select managed or existing storage for the boot device, use the full path to the VxVM storage volume block device, for example /dev/vx/dsk/boot dg/bootdisk-vol. - If using the virsh-install utility, enter the full path to the VxVM volume block device with the --disk parameter, for example, --disk path=/dev/vx/dsk/boot dg/bootdisk-vol. - After the virtual machine is created, install any guest operating system with the boot volume and the virtual machine configured exactly as required. - After the virtual machine is created and configured, shut it down.
+Follow the recommended steps in your Linux documentation to install and boot a VM guest.

+When requested to select managed or existing storage for the boot device, use the full path to the VxVM storage volume block device, for example /dev/vx/dsk/boot dg/bootdisk-vol.

+- 3 If using the virsh-install utility, enter the full path to the VxVM volume block device with the --disk parameter, for example, --disk path=/dev/vx/dsk/boot dg/bootdisk-vol. - 4 After the virtual machine is created, install any guest operating system with the boot volume and the virtual machine configured exactly as required. - After the virtual machine is created and configured, shut it down.